tokyosheep/exportImagesTest/README.md

 then compile code through running "npm run dev" or "npm run watch". after compiling that, start plugin through UXP devtool.
 I confirm it works on Win and Mac both OS.

+environment variable "HASPROTOCOL" has boolean value. if it true, the string value "PROTOCOL" willl be added on head od any of file path, and in case of false, it won't be added.

+since UXP supported fs module, initially file protocol was necessary for filesystem. othereise, it won't work, but since updated UXP 7.0, it's not required anymore. if you need adptation for older versions, I recommend adding protocol.

+### manifest

+for now manifest version have to be 5 (probably in the future it'll be newer) declaring "localFileSystem", "fullAccess".
+Photoshop "minVersion" have to be later than "24.2".